megashyam/Rezrec/README.md

-# FoodGuru: Production-Grade RAG System for Yelp Data
+# FoodGuru: Production-Grade RAG System from the Yelp Data

 **FoodGuru** is a high-performance Retrieval-Augmented Generation (RAG) system engineered to provide grounded, location-aware restaurant recommendations.
 It leverages a **Hybrid Search Architecture** (Dense Vectors + Sparse Keywords) fused with a Cross-Encoder Reranker to retrieve precise context from the Yelp Academic Dataset, which is then synthesized by a 4-bit quantized LLM.